 Fountain Paint Pot is one of the first Yellowstone attractions when entering from the West Gate.
 The trail leads you through petrified trees, hot springs, geysers, mud pots, and fumaroles all in one place!

 The .5 mile boardwalk will give you a nice view of all the features, including Fountain Paint Pot, Red Spouter, Morning Geyser, and Fountain Geyser!

 Near Norris Geyser Basin, you will also find Artist Paint Pots Trail.
 This short hike will bring you through a grassy open field, then trees, and then finally, the paint pots.
 The trail is dirt and very large, making it easy for the whole family.
 At the overlook, you can see all the geothermal features and a nice view of the park.
 Consider checking this spot out closer to sunset!

 Getting Around Yellowstone

-Additionally, I’d recommend bringing an old school GPS that works on Satellite like a Garmin or TomTom.
-There are lots of dead spots in the park where you will not have any cell phone reception.
+Additionally, I’d recommend bringing an old-school GPS that works on Satellite like a Garmin or TomTom.
+There are many dead spots along Grand Loop Road where you will not have any cell phone reception.

 I’d also recommend downloading the Yellowstone app that updates you with road closures, attractions, and maps.